qbead/qbeadWebsite/content/book/dancing.md

 <!--TODO: Maybe only choose one or two of these to be in the lesson and have the rest be elsewhere; Add more context/explanation/better commenting -->

 One simple modification we can make to the previous sketch is to have the LEDs change color based on the direction of rotation.
 In the script below, the LEDs light up green up when the device is spun in one direction, and blue when spun in the other direction.
 If you prefer other colors, then you can modify the code below to change the colors.
 For a hint of how to do this and a more detailed explanation of those code, you can also check out [this script](/codedoc/examples/Dancing_with_Color/1D_Rotation_Light_Up_Advanced/1D_Rotation_Light_Up_Advanced.ino.html).
-You can also find the sketch in the SpinWheel examples you downloaded: `Examples → SpinWearables → Dancing_with_Color → 1D_Rotation_Light_Up_Advanced`.
+You can upload the sketch from: `Examples → SpinWearables → Dancing_with_Color → 1D_Rotation_Light_Up_Advanced`.

 ```cpp
 #include "SpinWearables.h"